-However, there’s no point in writing anything if no-one ever reads what you put live on your blog.
-Hence I say again that building relationships and ultimately backlinks is absolutely vital if you want traffic.
+However, there’s no point in writing anything if no one ever reads what you put live on your blog.
+Hence, building relationships and ultimately backlinks is vital if you want to drive targeted blog traffic.

 #9.
 How do you promote your blog content usually?

-For many months I worked hard to unlock the potential that Pinterest offers bloggers, so I invested a good deal of time trying to growth hack there.
+For many months I worked hard to unlock the potential that Pinterest offers bloggers, so I invested a lot of time trying to growth hack there.

 Pinterest didn’t work out for me in the way it has for some bloggers, but I have made connections with other bloggers through my pinning activities and I do get traffic from Pinterest… just not as much as I feel is worth the time it requires from me.

 I feel that Twitter offers more potential to promote blogs through engaging with other bloggers.
 Twitter may not have the potential to drive traffic that Pinterest does for some, but it’s an invaluable place to connect with other people and build a name for myself.

 Guest posting, too, is another avenue that pays dividends.
 It’s not easy to pitch guest posts successfully, but a good placement on the right blog can make a huge difference in how visible you are.
 Guest posts can get eyes on your content and help to develop search engine authority.